-Starting this fall, St. Scholastica is launching an online Graduate Special Education Licensure Program.
+Starting in the spring of 2019, St. Scholastica is launching an online Graduate Special Education Licensure Program.
 This pathway allows working teachers to earn their Minnesota Academic and Behavioral Strategist (K-12) license while working towards a Master of Science degree.
 Applications are now being accepted.
 For more information, visit css.edu/sped.

 Program coordinators say it will help to promote accessibility in K-12 classrooms.

 "St. Scholastica and the School of Education believe strongly in the promise of an inclusive educational environment," said Chery Lucarelli, Ph.D., Graduate Education Program chair.
 "This program fully supports that ideal, and it will better inform our work with all of our K-12 pre-service programs."

 Amy Murzyn, Ed.
 D., assistant professor of Education, said the program will provide teachers with the education and training necessary to support academically and behaviorally diverse students in a wide range of classroom settings.

 "Teachers that complete this program increase their knowledge of exceptionalities, enhancing their ability to meet the unique academic, social and behavioral needs of their students."

 Lucarelli agreed that the program puts the students' needs first.

 "Most importantly, the program was developed to keep children at the center and to think about what is most needed to meet their needs in order for them to meet their full potential," Lucarelli said.